Class CharBitSet

 public int length()

 Returns the "logical extent" of this bitset: the index of the highest set bit in the bitset plus one.
 Returns zero if the bitset contains no set bits.
+If this has any set bits, it will return an int at least equal to 1.
 Runs in O(n) time.

 Returns: